 We do not scan for malware.

 Your personal information is stored behind guarded networks and is only accessible to a small number of individuals who have been granted specific access rights to such systems and are obligated to maintain the information’s confidentiality.
 Additionally, all sensitive/credit information you provide is protected using the Secure Socket Layer (SSL) protocol.

-When a user puts an order, enters, uploads, or accesses their information, we employ a variety of security procedures to ensure the security of your personal information.
+When a user puts an order, enters, upload, or accesses their information, we employ a variety of security procedures to ensure the security of their personal information.

 All transactions are performed via a third-party gateway and are not kept or processed on our servers.

 If you disable cookies, certain aspects that make your site experience more efficient will be removed, and some of our services will cease to function effectively.

 You may, however, continue to submit orders.

 Third-Party Disclosure We do not sell, trade, or otherwise transmit your personally identifiable information to unaffiliated third parties.

 Third-party links On occasion, and at our discretion, we may incorporate or offer third-party products or services on our website.
 These third-party websites have their own, distinct privacy rules.
 As a result, we disclaim all responsibility or liability for the content or activity of connected websites.
 Nonetheless, we are committed to maintaining the integrity of our site and would appreciate any input regarding these sites.

 CalOPPA is the first state law in the US to compel commercial websites and online services to provide a privacy statement.
 The law’s reach extends well beyond California, requiring any individual or business in the United States (and conceivably the world) that operates websites that collect personally identifiable information from California residents to prominently display a privacy statement on their website describing the information being collected and the individuals with whom it will be shared, and to adhere to this statement. – For more information, please visit: https://consumercal.org/california-online-privacy-protection-act-caloppa/#sthash.0FdRbT51.dpuf